Pushpaka Vimana (1987 film): Development

 Singeetam Srinivasa Rao was assisting director K. V. Reddy in a film where there was a scene requiring a character to emote fear without dialogues.
-Rao wondered if he could make an entire film that way for a long time, but did not have an idea for the story.
-The idea for the film that would become Pushpaka Vimana came to Rao when he was in a shower, after which he wrote the screenplay within two weeks.
+Srinivasa Rao wondered if he could make an entire film that way for a long time, but did not have an idea for the story.
+The idea for the film that would become Pushpaka Vimana came to Srinivasa Rao when he was in a shower, after which he wrote the screenplay within two weeks.
 Kamal Haasan agreed to work on the film after being impressed by the script.
-According to him, the story was originally a tragedy, but after being inspired by Charlie Chaplin, he and Rao decided to change it to a tragicomedy.
+According to him, the story was originally a tragedy, but after being inspired by Charlie Chaplin, he and Srinivasa Rao decided to change it to a tragicomedy.
 Pushpaka Vimana thus became the first full-length dialogue-less film in India after the "silent era" of cinema.

-The film struggled to find a producer, prompting Rao to take over production himself.
-When Kannada actor Shringar Nagaraj, a relative of Kannada matinee idol Rajkumar with whom Rao was working at that time, heard that Rao was producing a film on his own, he asked about the subject.
-Rao narrated Pushpaka Vimana, Nagaraj showed excitement and joined as co-producer, with the film being produced under Mandakani Chitra, a company based in Bangalore, Karnataka.
+The film struggled to find a producer, prompting Srinivasa Rao to take over production himself.
+When Kannada actor Shringar Nagaraj, a relative of Kannada matinee idol Rajkumar with whom Srinivasa Rao was working at that time, heard that Srinivasa Rao was producing a film on his own, he asked about the subject.
+Srinivasa Rao narrated Pushpaka Vimana, Nagaraj showed excitement and joined as co-producer, with the film being produced under Mandakani Chitra, a company based in Bengaluru, Karnataka.
 Pushpaka Vimana was the only film Nagaraj had produced in his entire career.
-Cinematography was handled by B. C. Gowrishankar, editing by D. Vasu, and art direction by Thota Tharani, who had worked with Rao on Raja Paarvai (1981).
+Cinematography was handled by B. C. Gowrishankar, editing by D. Vasu, and art direction by Thota Tharani, who had worked with Srinivasa Rao on Raja Paarvai (1981).